zlagpacan/437_OoO/README.md

   - LAT=2: 264485 cycles -> old 437: 370193 cycles
   - LAT=6: 343507 cycles -> old 437: 559447 cycles
   - LAT=10: 409817 cycles -> old 437: 720085 cycles

+## Notes
+- I am one person and I did not want to go completely insane in designing and verifying this system.
+This led to the following results:
+  - Testbenches for each module (if they exist) were designed with initial versions of modules before various stages of integration and debug.
+Most testbenches will not pass all test cases for the current versions of the module.
+Some testbenches may be missing some inputs or outputs or for reasons other than this may fail to simulate.
+  - I would not be surprised at all if there are bugs in the design that hurt performance but not correctness (e.g. something like a load restarting when it did not need to).
+  - I would be only a little surprised if there are correctness issues in the design.
+  - I was too lazy to implement any sort of memory dependence prediction.
+This is the primary culprit making certain non-trivial test cases worse on the 437_OoO design versus my old 437 design I used for the class labs (in-order pipeline, blocking dcaches, blocking atomic bus, no speculated memory accesses).
+    - multi.simple.loop_hit.asm purposely targets this weakness.
+The massive performance loss can be easily seen.
+- I treated this project as a learning experience, a design challenge, and a place to experiment
+  - I wasn't strictly aiming for performance maximization.
+I more wanted to implement certain architecture features, whether they made sense for performance or not.
+  - I made all my microarchitecture desicions based on the higher-level architecture overviews from ECE 565 and ECE 666.
+  - I was pleasantly surprised that some of my decisions matched real used methods.
+    - notably mis-speculated instruction killing methods, which was not discussed in detail in ECE 565
+  - I was not surprised that other decisions of mine were quite silly.
+    - notably my ugly reservation stations in what should have been a proper R10K design with an isolated register file directly interacting with the functional units
+      - the back-to-back forwarding I so preciously valued was not prioritized in real designs, or at least was not implemented in the way I did

+## Potential Future Development
+- Conversion from the MIPS subset to RISC-V RV32IA
+  - or at least the RV32IA subset that ECE 437 implements
+- Performance counters (e.g. dcache hit counts) for performance verification and insight for future design iterations
+- Turning a basis of this design into a future iteration of Purdue ECE 437 where students can implement out-of-order cores, non-blocking caches, and pipelined buses!